 -Does the landlord require rental insurance?
 Rental insurance is highly recommended and relatively affordable to purchase, but not all rental properties require you to make the investment.

 -What will your security deposit cover?
 When you move out you may or may not get your security deposit back.
 That depends on whether or not you are responsible to pay for new carpets, paint, and professional cleaning at the time you move out.
 Find out what you are responsible for so that there are no surprises at the end of your lease.

 -Do you have pets?
 If yes, find out what the pet deposit is and if there is a monthly fee on top of that.

 When renting a home it’s important to find out exactly what you are responsible for in regards to maintenance, as well as your point of contact if you need something fixed, encounter a flood, etc.

 -Are you responsible to mow the lawn and take care of gardening, weeding, etc.?
 Ask if it’s your responsibility to take care of property management or if a service is hired to take care of it for you.

 -Who is your point of contact for maintenance and how fast do they respond?
 If something breaks in your home you deserve to have it fixed as soon as possible.
 If you’re renting you won’t call a repairman to do it, instead you will call the landlord or their maintenance team.
 Find out how long it takes for them to respond on average.
 If there doesn’t seem to be a clear answer you may want to rethink renting a property.
-You have rights in regards to having things taken care of right away, such as broken heater or air conditioner in extreme weather.
-In some instances if these sorts of issues are not taken care of right away you actually have the right to terminate your lease agreement early.
+You have rights in regards to having things are taken care of right away, such as a broken heater or air conditioner in extreme weather.
+In some instances, if these sorts of issues are not taken care of right away you actually have the right to terminate your lease agreement early.